th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-example/_index.md

 weight: 0
 ---

-Demo example contains script examples that demonstrates how th2 works.
+Demo example contains script examples that demonstrate how th2 works.

 To run the demo script you will need Kubernetes cluster with th2 setup.